Ceelog/phpdoc-en/src/control-structures/declare.md

 *declare(encoding='...');* where *...* is the encoding value.
 *declare(encoding='...') {}* will result in a parse error when combined with namespaces.

-The encoding declare value is ignored in PHP 5.3 unless php is compiled with *--enable-zend-multibyte*.

-Note that PHP does not expose whether *--enable-zend-multibyte* was used to compile PHP other than by <span class="function">phpinfo</span>.

 See also
 <a href="/ini/core.html#ini.zend.script-encoding" class="link">zend.script_encoding</a>.